-Pickleberry Pie Hospital Concerts for Kids provides a monthly concert series for seriously ill and disabled children in Northern and Southern California; Portland, OR; Chicago, IL; Cleveland, Akron, and Columbus, OH; Indianapolis, IN; Baltimore, MD; Washington, DC and surrounding suburbs; Philadelphia, PA, and Charlottesville, VA.
+Pickleberry Pie Hospital Concerts for Kids provides a monthly concert series for seriously ill and disabled children in Northern and Southern California; Portland, OR; Chicago, IL; Cleveland, Akron, and Columbus, OH; Baltimore, MD; Washington, DC and surrounding suburbs; Philadelphia, PA, and Charlottesville, VA.
 We plan to expand to New Jersey and Boston.

 We have provided over 6000 free concerts for kids in about 40 hospitals and special facilities nationwide.

 Local and Adaptable

 We stay adaptable because we’re local.
 Therefore, each of our concerts is planned, scheduled, and managed entirely by the local coordinators of Pickleberry Pie Hospital Concerts.
 All the hospital staff has to do is publicize the concert to their patients.

 We hand pick the entertainers for the concerts, selecting people we know and trust.
 This is crucial because it takes a special person to do this.
 Many of our award-winning performers have years of experience working with kids.
 We pay our entertainers an honorarium, insuring a high quality, site-specific performance each time.
 We work closely with hospital staff to make sure that the performance is upbeat and appropriate.
-We’ve had a great variety of multicultural performers in our many concerts – including singers, guitarists, drummers, storytellers, jugglers and magicians.
+We’ve had a great variety of multicultural performers in our many concerts – including singers, guitarists, drummers, storytellers, puppeteers, jugglers and magicians.
 All performers strive to involve the kids in the concert, using free, hygienically sealed rhythm instruments, group singing, songwriting, and collaborative storytelling where possible.